 6. Keep It Kind Fresh Kidz Natural Roll-On Deodorant

 Fresh Kidz Deodorant is an all-natural deodorant that comes in a roll-on tube.

-This unscented version can be used for boys or girls.
+This scented version can be used for boys.
 It glides on smoothly and keeps body odor in check throughout the day, regardless of how active your little stink bomb is.
 However, some young users don’t like the wet feeling after application.

 Fresh Kidz deodorants are also available in a variety of other scents specific to boys or girls.

 - Roll-on style is easy to use, perfect for younger kids.

 - Users claim it works great and lasts all day.

 - Takes a little time to dry after use and can get clothing wet.

 |Net weight||1.86 ounces (53 grams)|